 The 2022 Epcot International Flower & Garden Festival is finally here – but what’s vegan?!
 This page will serve as your guide for what’s vegan at the 2022 Epcot Flower & Garden Festival, both modified and vegan as-is.

-The Complete Epcot International Flower and Garden Festival Vegan Disney Food Guide
+The Complete 2022 Epcot International Flower & Garden Festival Vegan Disney Food Guide

-This year the Epcot International Flower and Garden Festival runs for approximately thirteen weeks, from March 6th through June 3rd, which gives you plenty of time to plan a visit over spring break or the beginning of Summer.
+This year the Epcot Flower & Garden Festival runs for a little over 17 weeks, from March 2nd through July 4th, which gives you plenty of time to plan a visit over spring break or the beginning of Summer.